Microscopic analysis of spin-momentum locking on a geometric phase metasurface: Mueller polarimetry

-The experimental results for the GPM shown in Fig.~\ref{fig:sample} are presented in Figs.~\ref{fig:mueller}(b-d).
-Panels Figs.~\ref{fig:mueller}(e-g) show the numerical simulations performed with the CMM framework within the SIBC approximation.
-The calculations reproduce the main features found in the experiments.
-All panels show inverted parabolic features related to the resonant excitation of the SPP of the metasurface.
-Let us concentrate on the plasmonic resonances, as they are the main reason for analyzing metallic GPM.
-The resonant reflection processes can be understood in a two-step scattering process.
+Let us concentrate on the plasmonic resonances, which are the main reason for analyzing metallic GPMs.
+We find that \textit{resonant} reflection processes can be understood as two-step scattering processes.
 First, the incident light scatters with the surface picking up momentum $n_0G^{0} + n_{1} k_{g}$ and adding spin $-n_{1}$ (where $n_{1} = 0, \pm 1$).
-If this scattered wave is an SPP, it only has a $p$-polarization component.
-A subsequent scattering of the SPP with the surface brings it into one of the considered diffraction orders (for that, the picked up momentum must be $-n_0G^{0} + n_{2} k_{g}$, which adds spin $-n_{2}$).
+If this scattered wave is an SPP, then it only has a $p$-polarization component.
+A subsequent scattering of the SPP with the surface brings it into one of the considered diffraction orders (for that, the picked momentum must be $-n_0G^{0} + n_{2} k_{g}$, which adds spin $-n_{2}$).
 Taking into account that the SPP excitation can mathematically be represented as a projector onto the $p$-linear polarization, this two-step resonant scattering process results in the following rules: